 Holistic Home Practices

 Use feng shui to find balance

 Feng shui is all about creating the best flow of energy and balance based on the arrangement of a space.
 While there are several different forms and methodologies of feng shui, all with their own, unique rules and guidelines, at the root of it all they are about creating the best placement for you and your home.

-Starting with those questions, create a list of possible changes and then create a game plan to move and orient your furniture in the best way possible.
+Starting with these questions, create a list of possible changes and then create a game-plan to move and orient your furniture in the best way possible.
 Consider making a few sketches before, during, and after the process so that you can edit where necessary.
 Feng shui is about change and flow over time, so feel free to start the process all over again in a few months to fit what’s right for you and your family.